 The Board or its designee shall provide the approved worksite monitor with copies of the decision(s) and accusation(s), and a proposed monitoring plan.
-Within 15 calendar days of receipt of the decision(s), accusation(s), and proposed monitoring plan, the worksite monitor shall sign an affirmation that he or she has reviewed the terms and conditions of the licensee's disciplinary order, fully understands the role of worksite monitor, and agrees or disagrees with the proposed monitoring plan set forth by the Board.
-If the worksite monitor disagrees with the proposed monitoring plan, the worksite monitor shall submit a revised worksite monitoring plan with the signed affirmation for approval by the Board or its designee.
+Within 15 calendar days of receipt of the decision(s), accusation(s), and proposed monitoring plan.
+It he worksite monitor shall sign an affirmation that he or she has reviewed the terms and conditions of the licensee's disciplinary order, fully understands the role of worksite monitor, and agrees or disagrees with the proposed monitoring plan, the worksite monitor shall submit a revised worksite monitor gplan with the signed affirmation for approval by the Board or its designee.

 Within 60 calendar days of the effective date of this decision, and continuing throughout probation, Respondent's practice shall be monitored by the approved worksite monitor.
 Respondent shall make all records available for immediate inspection and copying on the premises by the worksite monitor at all times during business hours and shall retain the records for the entire term of probation.
 If Respondent fails to obtain approval of a monitor within 60 calendar days of the effective date of this decision, Respondent shall receive a notification from the Board or its designees to cease the practice of optometry within three (3) calendar days after being so notified.
 Respondent shall cease practice until a worksite monitor is approved to provide worksite monitoring responsibility.

-The worksite monitor must adhere at a minimum, to the following required methods of monitoring the Respondent:
+The worksite monitor must adhere at a minimum, to the following required methods of monitoring the licensee Respondent:

-- a) Have face-to-face contact with the Respondent in the work environment on a frequent basis as determined by the Board, at least once per week. - b) Interview other staff in the office regarding the Respondent's behavior, if applicable. - c) Review the Respondent's work attendance.
+- a) Have face-to-face contact with the licenseeRespondent in the work environment on a frequent basis as determined by the Board, at least once per week. - b) Interview other staff in the office regarding the licensee's Respondent's behavior, if applicable. - c) Review the licensee's Respondent's work attendance.